 Another option for orangeries is self-cleaning glass, which helps gather dirt so that it simply washes away when it rains.

 Bear in mind that when glass is treated it can lose some of its clarity and take on a slight tint, so take a close look at the options available and choose one that’s as clear as possible.
 For the greatest clarity and maximum light, look at low-iron glass.

 With so much glazing, security could be an issue, but glass in orangeries should be toughened up to a height of 800mm, or up to 1,500mm for glass doors.
 Any quality glass roof should also feature toughened glass as standard.

 8. Getting orangery heating right

 Using the space all year round will really only be an option with the right glazing and a ventilation and heating system that makes the room comfortable.

 Just as with conservatories, solar-control coatings will reduce heat build-up, while low emissivity glass, and double- or triple-glazing will keep the room snug in colder weather.

 For heating the space in colder months, underfloor heating is usually the best option as it takes up no wall space.
 Trench heating, a warm-water system sunk into the ground with a grille on top and running around the perimeter of the room, is another possibility.
 A wood-burning stove can be a stylish focal point in a glazed extension.

 9. Ventilating an orangery

-For ventilation, consider incorporating panels into the roof lantern that can be opened – solar or automatic controls are more practical than manual ones.
+For ventilation, consider incorporating panels into the roof lantern that can be opened as part of your orangery design – solar or automatic controls are more practical than manual ones.
 Automatically-controlled vents can also include rain sensors.